sei-protocol/awesome-sei/README.md

 - [Archer Hunter](https://link3.to/archerhunter_hq) - 1st action-packed RPG available for iOS and Android 🏹 2M Installs.
 - [Kawaii Puzzle](https://t.co/YaLQxHx918) - 🧸 A dreamy casual puzzle x home decorating sim game - soft, sweet, on Sei Network.
 7M Installs 😈.
 - [MetaArena](https://metaarena.org/) - MetaArena is a Web3-focused AI game publishing and creation platform.
+- [Candy Dreams](https://www.mokoko.vip/) - The first match-3 game developed by MokokoStudio and powered by SeiNetwork!
+- [Wild West Shooting](https://www.mokoko.vip/) - A thrilling shooter developed by MokokoStudio and supported by SeiNetwork!
+- [DonkeyHunt](https://www.mokoko.vip/) - A game that combines card collecting, treasure hunting, and leveling!
+Developed by MokokoStudio and powered by SeiNetwork.
+- [Majyo Treasures](https://www.mokoko.vip/) - An idle RPG mini-game developed by MokokoStudio and supported by SeiNetwork.

 ## Infrastructure & Tools